procount/noobsconfig/README.md

 Allows you to customise the installation of a NOOBS distro installation

+[UPDATE: This project is now quite old, and some of the examples are now out of date, but the principle is still valid and works.
+However, the functionality of noobsconfig is built into PINN (a fork of NOOBS) so it is preferable to use PINN over NOOBS for this application.
+It avoids having to copy noobsconfig.zip and patch the partition_setup.sh files.]

 ## Introduction
 This repository contains files to customise the installation of a standard NOOBS distro installation on a Raspberry Pi.